 - Starting in 2020, we have also committed 10% of all sales of Laurence’s Travel Photography Course to the World Land Trust.
 The money will be used to help save threatened habitat through WLT’s Buy an Acre program.

 - Since 2018, we have been donating each year to the WLT’s Carbon Balanced Programme as part of our carbon offsetting commitment to offset both our personal and business related carbon emissions.
 You can see our carbon neutral policy for more about that.

 By supporting our blogs, you are also indirectly supporting the charities that we support.
 You can read more about how you can support us (you’re likely doing it without knowing it!).

-As noted, in 2020 our chosen charity is the World Land Trust (WLT).
+As noted, in 2020 our chosen charity was the World Land Trust (WLT) and we have continued supporting it in 2021 and 2022.
 It is an international not-for-profit charity organization (No. 1001291, registered in England and Wales) that focuses on the conservation of biologically important and threatened habitats around the world.

 We first became aware of the World Land Trust because of their Carbon Balanced Programme which we have been using to offset our carbon emissions since 2018.
 You can read more about our carbon offsetting efforts here.